richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 Third step is to create a Travis CI build script.

-In your project's root folder, create a file named `.travis.yml`.
+A Travis CI build script is a file that instructs Travis CI what to do.
+Basically, you can instruct Travis CI to do anything you can do on within the bash command language.
+A Travis CI build script is always named `.travis.yml`.
-The file starts with a dot, which makes it a hidden file.
+The file starts with a dot, which makes it a hidden file on UNIX systems.
-The `yml` extension is an abbreviation of 'Yet another Markup Language'.
+The `.yml` extension is an abbreviation of 'Yet another Markup Language'.

-Get the following text in `.travis.yml`:
+In your project's root folder, create a file named `.travis.yml`, and put the following text in it:

 ```
 language: r